AdobeDocs/certification.en/help/certifications/at/at-renew.md

 ---
-title: Adobe Target Renewal
+title: Certification renewal
-description: Learn how to renew your certification before it expires.
+description: Learn how to renew your [!DNL Adobe Target] certification before it expires.
 solution: Target
 role: Developer
 badge: label="Target Renewal" type="positive"
 mini-toc-levels: 1
 hidefromtoc: yes
 ---
-# Renew your Adobe Target certification
+# Renew your [!DNL Adobe Target] certification

 When you pass a certification exam, your certification is valid for two years.

 We're happy to announce that you are now able to renew your certification via a new, no-cost format.
-It involves using on-demand Adobe Experience League courses and tutorials—simply complete three activities to renew your certification at no cost.
+It involves using on-demand Adobe Experience League courses and tutorials--simply complete three activities to renew your certification at no cost.
 You must renew before your certification expires, or you will need to take the full exam to become certified again.

 >[!IMPORTANT]
 >